Log: Memory

 26.09.2024 // Halfway Across the World

 We arrived in Cyprus almost exactly one week ago.
-Today I sit at a café in Limassol, looking at out the lively and sunny street near the center of town, and I feel as if I had only just arrived.
+Today, I sit at a café in Limassol, looking out at the lively sunny street near the center of town, and I feel as if I had only just arrived.
 As if newly landed.

 Like any change, moving always requires effort, usually new and unusual sorts of effort.
 After a lifetime of moving from here to there, I like to think that I have strategies in place to help me in these moments of transition.
 And yet, it can be hard, and it has been hard.